-Did you know that Caesars Palace Fountain on Las Vegas Strip entered in the Guinness World Records? * BTW: This is a photo of it, viewed from across the Street and framed by palm trees.
-It was a beautiful sunny day of March.
+Did you know that Caesars Palace Fountain on Las Vegas Strip entered in the Guinness World Records?

 That’s because of Evel Knievel and Mike Metzger Motorcycle jumps.